How to Use GPT-5.2 for Video Translation [2026 Guide]

 Customizing Output: Context and Instructions

-The Context box is the field in VideoDubber where you pass custom instructions to the AI model so it adapts tone, register, and style for the translated script.
-Use it to lock in how the dub should feel so it matches your brand or audience.
+The Context box is the field in VideoDubber where you pass custom instructions to GPT-5.2 so it adapts tone, register, and style for the translated script.
+This is arguably GPT-5.2's biggest competitive advantage: its ability to follow nuanced instructions consistently across a long script.

 GoalExample instruction